Occam’s razor cuts a closer shave.

 - Evaluate your staff by each role separately.
 If you haven’t broken out each responsibility in your business into a separate role, you risk throwing an amazing coach out with the bathwater.
 If a knowledgeable, caring coach forgets to take out the garbage at night, it might be wise to hire a cleaner or change the coach’s schedule instead of firing them.

 - Give your staff a clear path forward.
-We use the career roadmap tool in the Incubator.
+We use the career Growth ToolKit tool in the Incubator.

 - Have a clear vision and repeat it at every opportunity.
 Give your staff and clients one central point of focus: “Everything we do, we do because of THIS.”